karawoo/2015-04-27-wsu/syllabus/ggplot2.md

-Two key concepts in the grammar of graphics: _aesthetics_ map features of the data (for example, the `lifeExp` variable) to features of the visualization (for example, the y-axis coordinate, and _geoms_ concern what actually gets plotted (here, each data point becomes a point in the plot).
+Two key concepts in the grammar of graphics: _aesthetics_ map features of the data (for example, the `lifeExp` variable) to features of the visualization (for example, the y-axis coordinate), and _geoms_ concern what actually gets plotted (here, each data point becomes a point in the plot).